grueneschweiz/docs.gruene.ch/docs/2-8-navigation.md

 future parent item.
 You can have at most three navigation levels.

 > **Note**: If you nest the navigation, your root element is no longer clickable (it just opens the subnavigation).
-If you want the have a clickable menu entry to the root element, add it again as submenu entry.
+If you want the root element to be a reachable link, add it again as submenu entry.
 You may want to rename the root element (11).

 ### Adding posts